ConnorBurgess/FactoryManager.Solution/README.md

 	title="Factory Manager" width="350" height="200"></p>

 ## Description
 Project is designed for factory managers to easily access engineer-machine service assignments and workflow.
-Project styling is created in a dark mode theme and mostly styled using Tailwind utility classes & Boxicons.
+Project is created in a dark mode theme and mostly styled using Tailwind utility classes & Boxicons.
 Utilizes .Net Core 5.0 and follows RESTful practices.
-Utilizes object relationship mapping (ORM) through Entity Framework Core in order to abstract and simplify SQL interaction.
+Relational data is manipulated using ORM through Entity Framework Core in order to abstract and simplify SQL interaction.
 * * *

 ## Technologies used